This page includes practical information for volunteers who decided to attend the tutorial sessions.

 The participants will have their own laptops with some packages already installed

-Installing a dedicated environment using conda (optional)
+Installing a dedicated environment using conda (optional but highly recommended)

 Ideally, the installation can be made using conda and jupyter notebook that allows to create a dedicated environment.
-If you are not using conda, you can create the environment here called "Tuto-QC" using the following commands
+If you are using conda, you can create the environment here called "Tuto-QC" using the following commands

 conda create -n Tuto-QC python=3.11

-source activate Tuto-QC
+source activate Tuto-QCor

 pip install jupyter